|

 I cannot empathize with women who wanted to adopt but couldn’t, or with single mothers who gave away their newborn for adoption and don’t know whether or not they should consider themselves a mother.
 (I think they should.)

-I’ve never had an abortion either, so I can’t relate to mothers who crave to hold the baby they chose to abort.
+Nor have I had an abortion, so I can’t relate to mothers who crave to hold the baby they chose to abort.
 I have never buried a child.

 Walking with friends who are living that grief has made me more certain it is something I hope I never experience, even though I well know it could happen to me.
 Nor have I felt the rejection of a mother who didn’t want me, or wondered if she wished I had never been born.